Guidance note on the impact on exempt European lawyers of the Government's Statutory Instrument on the basis of a 'no deal' EU exit scenario

 We will continue to work cooperatively with the Government and interested parties to make sure that whatever the outcome of the negotiations, any changes are implemented as effectively and smoothly as possible both for the profession and the people who use the services of European lawyers.

-This note is published in response to the Technical Notice and the draft SI to explain the impact of the changes to EELs in the event of a no deal EU Exit.
+This note is published in response to the Technical Notice and the SI to explain the impact of the changes to EELs in the event of a no deal EU Exit.

 The current position

-EELs are principally EEA/EU lawyers based entirely in offices outside of England and Wales.
+These provisions relate mainly to EEA/EU lawyers based entirely in offices outside of England and Wales.

 Impact of a ‘no deal’ EU exit on EELs.

-In the event of a no deal exit, the draft SI deletes these statutory provisions1 from the end of the transitional period – 31 December 2020.
+In the event of a no deal exit, the SI deletes these statutory provisions1 from the end of the transitional period – 31 December 2020.
 This means that from that date, EELs can no longer be owners or managers of recognised bodies unless they are Scottish or Northern Irish lawyers.
 They will become unauthorised persons which will make the law firm in which they work a licensable body, that is an Alternative Business Structure.

-There are presently about 1900 EELs in this situation who mostly work in City and International law firms we regulate.
+There are presently about 1900 EELs in this situation who mostly have connections in City and International law firms we regulate.
 We want to make the transition from our current arrangements as smooth as possible in the event of a no deal exit from the EU.
 This guidance sets out answers to some common FAQs that EELs may have.

 Questions and answers